An upper bound on geodesic length in 2D critical first-passage percolation: Introduction

 Consider the box $B_R = [-R,R]^2\cap\Z^2$.
 The boundary of $B_R$ is written $\partial B_R = B_R \setminus B_{R-1}$.
 Let $\pi_3(R)$ denote the probability of the following event depicted in Figure \ref{fig:3arm}:

-there exist two primal paths and one dual path that are disjoint and satisfy the following conditions: \begin{itemize} \item The two primal paths are open, start at $(0,0)$ and $(1,0)$ respectively, and both end at $\partial B_R$. \item The dual path is closed, starts at either $(\f{1}{2},\frac{1}{2})$ or $(\f{1}{2},-\frac{1}{2})$, and eventually reaches a dual neighbor of a point inside $\partial B_R$. \end{itemize} In the percolation literature, this is called a 3-arm event, and $\pi_3(R)$ is the 3-arm probability at distance $R$.
+there exist two primal paths and one dual path that are disjoint and satisfy the following conditions: \begin{itemize} \item The two primal paths are open, start at $(0,0)$ and $(1,0)$ respectively, and both end at $\partial B_R$. \item The dual path is closed, starts at either $(\f{1}{2},\frac{1}{2})$ or $(\f{1}{2},-\frac{1}{2})$, and eventually reaches a dual neighbor of some vertex belonging to $\partial B_R$. \end{itemize} In the percolation literature, this is called a 3-arm event, and $\pi_3(R)$ is the 3-arm probability at distance $R$.
 Our bounds are given in terms of this quantity.